FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

     FABulous will generate the specified number of vertical frame_strobe wires in the fabric, which correspond to wordlines in memory organisation.

     ``FrameBitsPerRow`` and ``MaxFramesPerCol`` should be around the same number to minimize the wiring resources for driving the configuration bits into the fabric.
-In most cases, only ``MaxFramesPerCol`` will be adjusted to a number that can accomodate the number of configuration bits needed.
+In most cases, only ``MaxFramesPerCol`` will be adjusted to a number that can accommodate the number of configuration bits needed.

     Currently, we set ``MaxFramesPerCol`` globally for all resource types (e.g., LUTs and DSP block columns) but we plan to extend this to allow for resource-type specific adjustments.
     This feature may include an automatic adjustment mode.

   * ``Package``, ``string``